warren-bank/fork-Xanado/README.md

 to be completely free.
 The public servers I found didn't work for me because:
 * Their source code is not public, and setting up your own server is not an option.
 * They are generally limited to a single version of the game.
-* Their (english) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
+* Their (English) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
 This makes the games inaccessible for casual players, as a computer player will beat them every time.
 * They plague you with tedious advertisements.

 An interesting application that has emerged is as an entertaining teaching aid